Marlins vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has recorded 97 hits with 16 doubles, a triple, 14 home runs and 14 walks.
+- Bichette has 99 hits with 16 doubles, a triple, 14 home runs and 14 walks.
 He has driven in 46 runs with three stolen bases.

-- Bichette has picked up at least one hit in six straight games.
-During his last 10 outings he is batting .214 with five doubles, a walk and four RBI.
+- Bichette will look for his eighth straight game with a hit in this matchup.
+During his last 10 games he is hitting .262 with five doubles, a walk and four RBI.

 Bichette Recent Games